flutter/devtools/tool/README.md

 git checkout 8881a7caa9067471008a8e00750b161f53cdb843
 ```

-If your Flutter version is not equal to one in flutter_version.txt, fix it by one of two ways:
-1. Run `./tool/update_flutter_sdk.sh` id devtools directory
-2. Switch Flutter version by running 'git checkout <version in flutter_version.txt>' in Flutter directory.

 Build the DevTools binary and run it from your local Dart SDK.
 From the main devtools/ directory.
 ```shell
 dart ./tool/build_e2e.dart